nehalcanadaedu-maker/M365-Identity-Compromise-BEC-Silent-Exfiltration/README.md

 # 📌 **Q04 — The Stored Detection Type**

 ### **Objective**
-Identify the risk detection type associated with the incident.
+Identify the *raw backend detection type* stored in Entra ID Identity Protection telemetry for this incident.

 ### **Hypothesis**
-The detection type will reveal why the login was flagged (e.g., unfamiliar location).
+The portal shows a friendly label (e.g., *Anonymous IP address*), but the underlying telemetry stores a **tokenized detection type**.
+Retrieving this value reveals the exact machine‑level reason the risk event was generated.

+---

+If you want, I can rewrite **Q01–Q11** in this exact clean style or continue with **Q05 next**.
 <img width="1915" height="971" alt="Screenshot 2026-06-20 201234" src="https://github.com/user-attachments/assets/9dcfa434-2dc5-4744-904f-94ec0b3d1e3d" />